 A unique Centre that holds a large collection of Aboriginal artefacts that have been sourced mostly from Central West NSW.
 The collection boasts two large carved burial trees that once stood on the Macquarie River close to Trangie .
-These trees have been housed at the Australian Museum in Sydney since the mid 1960's and have been bought back to their country to stand in the Cultural Centre.
+The two trees once housed at the Australian Museum in Sydney since the mid 1960's have been bought back to their country to stand in the Cultural Centre.

 Visitors and groups including school groups are welcomed to visit the Wungunja Cultural Centre where catering can be arranged for morning and afternoon teas and lunch.

-Wungunja Cultural Centre is easily accessible with parking close to the building, with facilities that allow wheelchair access.
+Wungunja Cultural Centre is easily accessible with disabaled parking close to the building, and facilities that allow wheelchair access.